spokestack/spokestack.io/content/docs/iOS/getting-started.md

 ## Prerequisites

-Your app needs to target iOS 11 or higher in order to use speech recognition and natural language understanding, and iOS 13 or higher in order to use text to speech.
+Your app needs to target iOS 13 or higher for most Spokestack features.
+A limited feature set of speech recognition and natural language understanding is available for iOS 11 & 12.

 ## Installation